gradvohl/YAPTT/syncThreads/README.md

 ## Semaphores and Mutexes
 Semaphores and Mutexes are very alike.
 The main difference is that mutexes are binary variables, assuming two states: locked or unlocked.
 In turn, semaphores can work with any non-negative value (i. e., values greater than or equal to zero).
 So, when a semaphore reaches zero, it will lock the thread.

-Sections XXX and YYY will present examples for using Semaphores and Mutexes, respectively.
+Section XXX will present examples for using Semaphores and Mutexes.

 ## Condition variables
 As the name suggests, condition variables block a thread until a particular condition becomes true.
 Therefore, we use